isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-cantaloupe/index.md

 - bearded
 - dragon
 layout: post
-- -
+---

-- **So, can Bearded [Dragon](https://pestpolicy.com/can
+**So, can Bearded [Dragon](https://pestpolicy.com/can-bearded-dragons-eat-bananas/)eat cantaloupe?
-- bearded
-- dragons
-- eat
-- bananas/)eat cantaloupe?
 Quick answer is No!
 Cantaloupes are over sugary (causing teeth decay), very acidic (cause indigestion problems).
 Also, cantaloupe have excess water content (which cause runny poo), Low calcium: phosphorous ratio as well as low quantities of minerals.

 ** *Though most Bearded Dragon owners tend to feed their pet beardies with cantaloupe, this act may endanger the animals health at long run.